Learning for an interconnected world: COBIS21 conference link article

 Overall, the schools and education systems that were most successful in fostering global knowledge, skills and attitudes among their students were those that offer a curriculum that values openness to the world, provide a positive and inclusive learning environment, offer opportunities to relate to people from other cultures and have teachers who are prepared for teaching global competence.

 Getting this right is important, and not just for international schools!
 The global competence of our young people today may shape our future as profoundly as their reading, math and science skills.
 Not least, it will be the societies that value bridging social capital and pluralism most that can draw on the best talent from anywhere and nurture creativity and innovation.

 Dr. Andreas Schleicher is Director of Education and Skills at the OECD, the Organisation of Economic Cooperation and Development.
-He is a Keynote Speaker at the 2021 COBIS conference speaking on Tuesday May 11th, 2021, on the subject of Learning for an Interconnected World – Results from PISA’s First Assessment of Global Competence.

 To download the OECD’s PISA Global Competence framework, go to